staceyandjohn/staceyandjohn/set_list.md

 ---
 layout: landing
-title: SET LIST
+title: Set list
 description: The songs and genres we play
 seo_description: Find out which songs make up one of the most up-to-date set lists of any covers band.
 <!-- image: assets/images/pic11.jpg -->
 show_tile: true
-nav-menu: true
+nav-menu: false
 ---

 <!-- Main -->